Last updated August 3, 2018

 monthly statistics are derived from quarterly statistics through temporal distribution, or interpolation.

-The interpolation methodology used by BEA is the modified Denton proportional first difference
+The interpolation methodology used by BEA is the modified Denton proportional first difference method.

-are seasonally adjusted when statistically significant seasonal patterns are present.
+adjusted when statistically significant seasonal patterns are present.

 Services are shown in nine broad categories.
 The following is a brief description of the types